UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/README.md

 Feature branch:
 - DEV-1-[feature name].
   - For example, if we implement the login feature, the possible feature branch will be DEV-1-LoginPage.
+## Issues
+We will use the git issue to mention a potential question.

+## Before Merge to Development Branch
+We will use the git pull request before merging to the Development branch.
+So that, everyone can use the pull request from development branch to their local branch after new change.